 Recent studies show that untreated hearing loss is closely linked to cognitive decline, including memory loss and even dementia.
-That's because when the brain has to work overtime to process unclear sounds, it takes energy away from other important functions like memory and concentration.
-Over time, this extra strain can wear down cognitive function and increase social isolation, which only adds fuel to the fire.
+That's because when the brain has to work overtime to process unclear sounds, it takes energy away from other important functions like memory and reference point for future care and provides peace of mind.